If you're an international student applying to UBC, there are scholarships, awards, and other financial support available to you.

 International Community Achievement Awards

-be registered for the current Winter session
+- You must be registered for the current Winter Session.

 Trek Excellence Scholarship

-International students receive an award of $4,000.
+International students can receive an award of $4,000.
 Awards of $1,000 are also given to international students who are in the top 5% to 10%.

-Make sure your Social Insurance Number (SIN) or Individual Tax Number (ITN) is updated on the Student Service Centre (SSC) as soon as possible so that we can process your T4A form.
+Make sure your Social Insurance Number (SIN) or your Individual Tax Number (ITN) is updated in your Student Service Centre (SSC) as soon as possible so UBC can process your T4A form.

-International Student Development
+International Student Guide

 Find everything you need to know about life as an international student at UBC's Vancouver campus.

 If you're an undergraduate student, please contact your Enrolment Services Advisor directly.
 To find your advisor’s contact information, log into your Student Service Centre (SSC) and select “UBC Contacts” under Personal Info.

 Graduate, postgraduate, and all other students can contact an Enrolment Services Advisor by calling 604 822 9836 or submitting a question through the online form.

 You can also connect with an International Student Advisor for questions related to immigration, health insurance, and life as an international student in Canada.